ascholerChemeketa/cs160Reader/_sources/LogicCircuits/ApplyingRules.rst

 Applying Logic Rules
 ============================

 Computers generally work with bit patterns like 01011100 to represent information.
-That means that often times, we need to apply a rule like AND or OR to not just two bits, but to two bit patterns.
-To apply a rule like AND to two bit patterns like 1010 and 1110, we simply apply the rule to each successive pair of bits in the two patterns as shown in the diagram below:
+That means that often times, we need to apply a rule like AND or OR to not just two-bits, but to two-bit patterns.
+To apply a rule like AND to two-bit patterns like 1010 and 1110, we simply apply the rule to each successive pair of bits in the two patterns as shown in the diagram below:

 .. raw:: html